 McGraw-Hill Construction Continuing Education Center: Offering AIA CES learning units by reading designated Architectural Record articles and answering test questions online.

-AIA Continuing Education Providers: AIA Wisconsin members are encouraged to search this official directory of providers offering continuing education programming that satisfy AIA/CES requirements.
+AIA Continuing Education Course Directory: AIA Wisconsin members are encouraged to search this official directory of providers offering continuing education programming that satisfy AIA/CES requirements.

 Summer picnics, holiday parties, speed mentoring, "Thirsty Thursday" gatherings . . . not all events offer continuing education credits, but there is a lot to learn by hanging out with fellow AIA members.
 Networking is a tool to connect with colleagues, both old and new.
 AIA Wisconsin and the four local Chapters host gatherings to facilitate networking and collaboration.
 Social events are listed on AIA Wisconsin's Calendar of Events.

 Remember!
 Not all events offer AIA/CES credits.
 Look for the credit listings in program descriptions.

 Back to Education Main